-• Retinal abnormalities may occur during or following the subretinal injection of LUXTURNA, including macular holes, foveal thinning, loss of foveal function, foveal dehiscence, chorioretinal atrophy, and retinal hemorrhage.
+- Retinal abnormalities Retinal abnormalities may occur during or following the subretinal injection of LUXTURNA, including macular holes, foveal thinning, loss of foveal function, foveal dehiscence, chorioretinal atrophy, and retinal hemorrhage.
 Monitor and manage these retinal abnormalities appropriately.
 Do not administer LUXTURNA in the immediate vicinity of the fovea.
 Retinal abnormalities may occur during or following vitrectomy, including retinal tears, epiretinal membrane, or retinal detachment.
 Monitor patients during and following the injection to permit early treatment of these retinal abnormalities.
-Advise patients to report any signs or symptoms of retinal tears and/or detachment without delay.
+Advise patients to report any signs or symptoms of retinal tears and/or detachment without delay. - Increased intraocular pressure may occur after subretinal injection of LUXTURNA.
+Monitor and manage intraocular pressure appropriately.

-Please see additional Warnings and Precautions on the next page, Important Safety Information on page 9, and the US Full Prescribing Information for LUXTURNA on pages 11-26.
+Please see additional Warnings and Precautions and Important Safety Information throughout and the US Full Prescribing Information for LUXTURNA on pages 5-20.